Return to CHC Home Page

 Flow Mediated Vasodilation is used to measure endothelial function, and together with Carotid IMT to gauge the success or failure of our risk factor reduction efforts.
 In response to increased blood flow (how exercise and EECP help you) the endothelial cells lining our arteries convert arginine into nitric oxide.
 Nitric oxide (NO) in turn rapidly dilates the artery.

-For testing purposes, we use non-invasive pulse amplitude tonometry (PAT) to measure blood flow at the level of the finger tip.
+For testing purposes, we use non-invasive pulse amplitude tonometry (PAT) to measure blood flow at the level of the fingertip.
 A BP cuff is inflated above systolic pressure for five minutes, limiting blood flow to the arm.
-The cuff is then released, blood rushes into the arm, and this increased flow leads to increased nitric oxide generation and the blood vessel dilation, to a degree determined by the level of endothelial health that you bear.
-Accuracy and predictive value of the EndoPAT device correlate well with other invasive and non-invasive means of endothelial testing and EndoPAT is FDA approved for this purpose.
+The cuff is then released, blood rushes into the arm, and this increased flow leads to increased nitric oxide generation and blood vessel dilation, to a degree determined by the level of endothelial health that you bear.
+Accuracy and predictive value of the EndoPAT device correlate well with other invasive and non-invasive means of endothelial testing.
+EndoPAT is FDA approved and insurance covered (with a few exceptions) for individuals with CV conditons.
 Testing is convenient, reproducible, and without risk to you.

 An EndoPAT score below 1.7 is abnormal, and correlates with endothelial dysfunction as determined by invasive testing; 1.7 to 2.0 is borderline, and a score > 2 reflects intact endothelial tone.
 However, we really should look at endothelial function in a continuous as opposed to a “cut-off” fashion, just as we look at BP, blood glucose, and cholesterol.
 When I trained a BP of 140/90, a fasting glucose of 110, and a cholesterol < 300 were considered “within normal limits”.
 We now understand that “lower is better”, so with respect to your EndoPAT score, “higher is better”.
 We will measure your endothelial status under pristine conditions, early in the day, with an empty stomach, and hopefully in a low stress environment.
 If we were to repeat your study after a sugar load or high fat meal, when you are stressed, or following exposure to cigarette smoke or automobile exhaust, we would see a decrease in your score.
+Following stent placement, the “distal vessel” (the coronary artery beyond the point of stent placement) will experience endothelial dysfunction for a period of time (and this would not be reflected in the peripheral EndoPAT measurement).
 Measures that optimize resting endothelial tone also blunt the adverse effects of these environmental/dietary endothelial stressors, so the better your resting score, the greater will be your endothelial reserve.

 We’ve carried out your EndoPAT evaluation and determined your score.
 Now, what can we do to increase your score and thus optimize your level of vascular protection?
 Plenty, if we understand and support the factors that contribute to endothelial health.